mikaelgramont/mikaelgramont.github.io/resume.md

 Hello,

-If you're interested in hiring me (I'm flattered!), here's some information to help in your decisions.
+If you're interested in hiring me (I'm flattered!), here's some information to help in your decision.

 Mikaël